A topic from the subject of Decomposition in Chemistry.

 Key Points:

-• Activation energy: Heat provides the energy required to overcome the activation energy barrier, which is the minimum energy needed for a reaction to occur.
+• Activation Energy: Heat provides the energy required to overcome the activation energy barrier, which is the minimum energy needed for a reaction to occur.
+Molecules must possess sufficient energy to break existing bonds before new bonds can form in the products.

-• Rate of decomposition: Heat increases the rate of decomposition by increasing the number of molecules with sufficient energy to react.
+• Rate of Decomposition: Heat increases the rate of decomposition by increasing the number of molecules with sufficient energy to react.
+This is described by the Arrhenius equation, which shows the exponential relationship between reaction rate and temperature.

-• Product distribution: Heat can influence the distribution of products in a decomposition reaction by favoring certain pathways over others.
+• Product Distribution: Heat can influence the distribution of products in a decomposition reaction by favoring certain pathways over others.
+Higher temperatures might lead to the formation of different or a greater proportion of specific products due to changes in reaction mechanisms.

 Applications: